- POD – A multipurpose building with basketball hoop, cafeteria tables and a small kitchen. Can be slept in, but has a hard floor.

 - Black Top Area – may use propane stoves, barbecue grills and dutch ovens

 - Lawn Area – with picnic tables and open grass

 - Museum – Tour Utah’s Territorial Capitol built in 1852-1855.

 POD Rental – $30/hr, $150/overnight, $10/roller skating

 Museum Entrance – $2/person, $1/kids, seniors & w/groups over 20

 Pioneer Activities – $100/activity – Each activity lasts about 2-3 hours and includes museum entrance.

 PIONEER TASKS & TRADES

-Gain insight to the tasks and trades pioneer men, women and children performed.
+Gain insight into the tasks and trades pioneer men, women and children performed.
 These hands-on activities allow everyone to dig in and get a taste of pioneer life, along with making a few souvenirs to take home.
 This program is a great activity for family reunions or other groups.
 The program includes museum entrance and is 2-3 hours long.
-Reservations and $100 fee are required.
+Reservations and a $100 fee are required.
 It is available upon request.